Baker Mayfield is Getting the LeBron James Treatment in Cleveland

 Things Are Slowing Down for Baker Mayfield in Second Season

-The Browns reported for training camp on Thursday and Mayfield was the center of attention for his first offseason at the No. 1 QB on the depth chart.
-Last year at a rookie, Mayfield sat patiently behind Tyrod Taylor, awaiting his opportunity.
+The Browns reported for training camp on Thursday and Mayfield was the center of attention for his first offseason as the No. 1 QB on the depth chart.
+Last year as a rookie, Mayfield sat patiently behind Tyrod Taylor, awaiting his opportunity.

 Once he got it, Mayfield proved he was well worth the top pick in the draft.

-In just 13 starts last season, Mayfield threw for 3,725 yards and 27 touchdowns during his rookie campaign.
+In just 13 starts last season, Mayfield threw for 3,725 yards and 27 touchdowns.
 The Browns finished 7-8-1 as Mayfield set the record for touchdown passes by a rookie, which was previously held by Peyton Manning and Russell Wilson.

 Mayfield should be in for a big season and noted on the first day of camp that he’s settling into the role.